Privacy Policy

 1. Introduction

 Dear Mind Psychology is committed to protecting your privacy and ensuring the confidentiality of your personal information.
-We comply with the Privacy Act 1988 (Cth), the Australian Privacy Principles (APPs), and AHPRA & APS ethical standards, which govern how we collect, use, store, and disclose personal information.
+We comply with the Privacy Act 1988 (Cth), the Australian Privacy Principles (APPs), & the Psychology Board of Australia’s Code of Conduct (effective 1/12/2025), which govern how we collect, use, store, and disclose personal information.

 2. What Personal Information We Collect